 The care team at Northwestern Medicine Proton Center can help you understand the advantages of proton therapy for your diagnosis.

 Patients for whom standard radiation is not a viable option can find an effective treatment option at the Proton Center, one of a growing number of proton therapy centers in the U.S.3 The GI tract tumors most appropriate for proton therapy include:

 - Anal canal

-The Proton Center is one of the few proton therapy centers throughout the Midwest and the only one in Illinois.
+The Proton Center is one of the few proton therapy centers throughout the Midwest and the first one in Illinois.
 Our team is dedicated to explaining all of your treatment options for GI cancer and facilitating a conversation with you and your physician or oncologist to determine the best course of treatment for you.